 And everywhere, for those who don’t have the time for a complete traditional repast, there’s the bacon sandwich, called a bacon butty in the north and a bacon sarnie in the south.
 Several slices of back bacon are simply stuffed between slices of white bread or a soft roll.
 Some people like to add ketchup or steak sauce.

 Some butter the bread; purists prefer to dip it into the bacon fat before wolfing it down while it’s still hot.
-This is British soul food, just the stuff to kick start the day, as Prince Harry knew when he ordered bacon sandwiches for the revelers who made it through to the morning after the wedding of the Duke and Duchess of Cambridge.
+This is British soul food, just the stuff to kick start the day, as Prince Harry knew when he ordered bacon sandwiches for the revelers who made it through to the morning after the wedding of the Prince and Princess of Wales.

 * Originally published in July 2016.